ScooterDelta/react-vite-federation-playground/README.md

 A nice overview of this behaviour and possible solutions is available on a blog post [Using TailwindCSS with Module Federation](https://malcolmkee.com/blog/using-tailwindcss-with-module-federation/) by Malcolm Kee.

 Based on this we have boiled down two viable solutions, one "cheap and cheerful" with a negative impact on Developer Experience is to add a [Tailwind Prefix](#tailwind-prefix) to each application.
-The second is to create a [Postcss Build-time Prefixer](#postcss-build-time-prefixer).
+Another option is to use a Component Styles / `CSS-in-JS` library such as [Twin.Macro](#twinmacro) and the final is to create a [Postcss Build-time Prefixer](#postcss-build-time-prefixer).

 Within this playground application we have opted for the [tailwind prefix](https://tailwindcss.com/docs/configuration#prefix) to keep things simple, however I would recommend a more robust solution with a better developer experience for a full production implementation.

+> **Note** These options are non-exhaustive, and these solutions are quite specific to `tailwindcss`, if a different styling system is selected then it is likely that similar CSS Side Effects could be experienced if the same class names are used - additional investigation recommended.

 #### Tailwind Prefix